 Will a machine with a programmed understanding be constructed to consider alternative truths?

-Watch this video to consider the importance of machine training!
+Watch this parody to consider the importance of machine training!

 Try this example.
 Ugly old woman, or beautiful princess?